-- + Unlike in previous versions of Mbox, no preferences need to be set to play any sidecar audio files. - + To trigger an audio file, there must have an identically numbered movie file placed in the same folder. - + Sidecar audio files will only play in the forward direction.
-The audio will play when the triggering movie on the layer uses any forward playmode, including Layer Slave and Timecode sync. - + If the triggering movie file on the same layer is paused, the audio will pause as well. - + If the triggering movie file on the same layer has its playspeed adjusted, the audio's playspeed will follow. - + Audio files can be AIFF, WAV, MP3, or AAC files.
-Within those containers, the formatting of the audio (sample rate, number of channels, etc.) does not matter. - + A triggered audio file will always loop when the triggering movie loops (at the movie's out-point).
-If the audio is triggered by a still image, it will play once and not loop. - + When a sidecar audio file is triggered, and the movie on the same layer uses a playmode of Forward Loop, the audio file will loop at the exact same time as the movie.
-This means that audio files that are longer or shorter than the triggering movie will not loop at the end point of the audio file.
-For an audio clip to loop at the right point, it must have a movie of exactly the same length, down to the frame.
-Oftentimes the audio file will be extracted directly from the movie file that it goes with, in which case they will be the same length. - + Rather than having its own in and out points, sidecar playback uses those of the associated triggering movie.
-If the in and out points of the triggering movie on the same layer are modified, the audio file's in and out points will be modified as well.
-If the play speed of a movie that triggers an audio file is modified, the audio file will continue to play at normal speed.
-This means that the audio will be out of sync with the movie and that it will loop too early (if the play speed is increased) or too late (if play speed is decreased). - + Unlike in previous versions of Mbox, audio files can no longer be triggered using a still image.
+- + No preferences need to be enabled to play sidecar or stand-alone audio files. - + To trigger a sidecar audio file, there must have an identically numbered movie file placed in the same folder.
+Standalone audio files do not need a movie file, but can have an associated still image file that will be visible while the audio file is selected on a layer. - + Sidecar and stand-alone audio files will only play in the forward direction.
+The audio will play when the layer uses any forward playmode, including Layer Master/Slave and Timecode sync. - + If the layer has its playspeed adjusted, the audio's playspeed will follow. - + Sidecar and stand-alone audio files can be AIFF, WAV, MP3, or AAC files.
+Within those container types, the formatting of the audio (sample rate, number of channels, etc.) does not matter. - + A sidecar audio file will always loop when the triggering movie loops (at the movie's out-frame).
+Stand-alone audio files create their own loop, based on their length. - + Because sidecar audio files loop at the exact same time as their corresponding movie, audio files that are longer or shorter than the triggering movie will not loop at the end point of the audio file.
+For a sidecar file to loop at its end point, it must have a corresponding movie of exactly the same length, down to the frame. - + Stand-alone audio files loop at their end point automatically, even if the default out-frame value of 65535 is set on the layer.
+As with a movie, the layer's in and out-frame values can be adjusted to specify which portion of the audio is played.